-During Q1 2020, the Company entered into a lease agreement for a warehouse facility (the "Distribution Centre"), located in Vaughan, Ontario.
-Retrofitting of the Distribution Centre to meet Health Canada requirements was completed, and a cannabis processing (for warehousing) and medical sales licence applications were submitted to Health Canada during Q2 2020.
-The Distribution Centre is intended to serve as the Company's logistics hub, handling all order fulfillment and storage.
-It also serves as the Company's registered corporate head office, where the majority of the Company's executive management is based.
+Early in 2020 the Company entered into a lease agreement for a warehouse facility (the "Distribution Centre"), located in Vaughan, Ontario.
+Retrofitting of the Distribution Centre to meet Health Canada requirements was completed, and a cannabis processing (for warehousing) and medical sales licence applications were submitted to Health Canada during the three months ended June 30, 2020 ("Q2 2020"), and the Licence was received subsequent to the reporting period.

-Strategically located in the Greater Toronto Area and in close proximity to the Toronto Pearson Airport, licensing of the facility will allow the Company to significantly improve delivery times for its AssureHome Delivery medical cannabis delivery service and expand its geographic service area to other major metropolitan areas.
-Following initial Health Canada licensing, the Company also intends to apply for a subsequent licence amendment to allow packaging lines to be operated at the facility.
+Strategically located in the Greater Toronto Area and near the Toronto Pearson Airport, the Distribution Centre allows the Company to significantly improve delivery times for its AssureHome Delivery medical cannabis delivery service and expand its geographic service area to other major metropolitan areas.
+Medical cannabis orders are now fulfilled at the Distribution Centre, and adult-use orders will also be filled at the new facility beginning in April 2021.